rasmusbugge-glitch/git_training1/README.md

 # Hello world
 This is my first repository
-I am looking forward to learn more
+I am looking forward to learn muchumore